Rhode Island’s preemption statute, Rhode Island General Laws section 11-47-58, provides that:

 [t]he control of firearms, ammunition, or their component parts regarding their ownership, possession, transportation, carrying, transfer, sale, purchase, purchase delay, licensing, registration, and taxation shall rest solely with the state, except as otherwise provided in [Rhode Island General Laws Chapter 47.
 Weapons]

 Section 11-47-58 (enacted in 1986) may have been intended to supersede section 45-6-1 (enacted in 1896), which allows local governments to pass ordinances to protect the public safety.
 Section 45-6-1(a) states in relevant part that “[t]own and city councils may…make and ordain all ordinances and regulations for their respective towns and cities, not repugnant to law, which they deem necessary for the safety of their inhabitants from…firearms….”
 Note, however, that the Rhode Island Legislature last amended section 45-6-1 in 1999 and did not remove the language relating to firearms.

-Finally, section 11-47-50 prohibits the discharge of firearms, BB guns, or other contraptions capable of discharging bullets, shot or missiles within the “compact part of any city or town” except on land owned or occupied by the firearm user.
-Cities and towns may, however, enact ordinances that permit the discharge of such firearms on non-posted lands within the jurisdiction.3
+Section 11-47-50, which prohibits the discharge of firearms, BB guns, or other contraptions capable of discharging bullets, shot or missiles within the “compact part of any city or town” except on land owned or occupied by the firearm user, specifically authorizes cities and towns to enact ordinances that permit the discharge of such firearms on non-posted lands within the jurisdiction.3

 For state laws prohibiting the filing of certain types of lawsuits against the shooting ranges, see our page on Immunity Statutes in Rhode Island.